GFDRR/rdl-standard/docs/reference/schema.md

 ## Loss

-The loss schema enables to store information about hazard impact over exposure as a function of vulnerability.
-Loss datasets are directly linked to the hazard, exposure, and vulnerability datasets which were used to model losses.
-When no vulnerability model is applied, the potential loss is estimated as the sum of all exposed value.
-Losses can be expressed in form of map or in form of a curve, both sharing the same attributes and metrics.
+The loss component provides metadata describing data generated in risk assessments, i.e., modelled impacts and losses for single historical events or hypothetical scenarios and risk estimates from analysis of large event sets.
+The data can include monetary and non-monetary, and direct or indirect, impacts and losses.
+Loss datasets can be explicitly linked to the exposure, hazard, and vulnerability datasets used in the analysis.
+This component uses descriptions of assets, hazards and impact types consistent with all other components of this standard.
+Spatial reference and location information are described using existing external standards.
+Temporal information can include date and duration of events or year of scenario, and is defined using the Dublin Core standards.

 ```{eval-rst}
  .. mermaid::